 Now that temperatures have dropped again, I’m longing for a warming, creamy chestnut soup.
-I always have a packet of chestnuts in my freezer left over from the holiday season, and they’re good in case of an emergency craving.
-This recipe has a lot going for it: it’s quick to make, delicious, chic and elegant, and relatively inexpensive.
+I always have a packet of chestnuts in my freezer leftover from the holiday season, and they’re good in case of an emergency craving.
+This Creamy Chestnut Soup Recipe has a lot going for it: it’s quick to make, delicious, chic and elegant, and relatively inexpensive.
 Shavings of foie gras or crisply fried bacon add a decidedly festive touch.
 In this freezing weather, we should be able to enjoy it without feeling too guilty.
 (Admittedly, it’s rich!)

 Cook for 2 to 3 minutes, stirring, and add the chestnuts.
 I used raw, frozen chestnuts, which work perfectly, but cooked chestnuts from a jar are excellent too.
 They will require a shorter cooking time.

 Pour in the milk and season with salt and pepper.

 Bring to a boil.
 Reduce the heat to low and simmer for 15 to 20 minutes if you’re using raw chestnuts or 10 minutes if you’re using cooked chestnuts.

 When they’re soft, pick out 6 or 7 whole chestnuts that have survived the cooking process and are still looking attractive.

 Process the soup using an immersion blender or in a blender.